Deeds of King Henry V

 1909.
 Walter Crane (age 63).
 "The Mirror".
 Illustration for Arthur Kelly's The Rosebud and Other Tales.

-In July 1913 [his son] Lionel Francis Crane (age 37) and [his daughter-in-law] Gertrude Sandys (age 41) were married. an example of Married to Two Siblings - following her death in 1920 he married her sister [his future daughter-in-law] Winifred Gertrude Sandys (age 42).
+In July 1913 [his son] Lionel Francis Crane (age 37) and [his daughter-in-law] Gertrude Sandes (age 41) were married. an example of Married to Two Siblings - following her death in 1920 he married her sister [his future daughter-in-law] Winifred Gertrude Sandes (age 42).
 She the illegitmate daughter of Frederick Sandes and Mary Emma Jones aka "Miss Clive" (age 68).
 He the son of Walter Crane (age 67) and [his wife] Mary Frances Andrews (age 67).

-On 18th December 1914 [his wife] Mary Frances Andrews (age 68) died.
+On 18th December 1914 [his wife] Mary Frances Andrews (age 68) committed suicide by jumping in front of a train.
+Her death was attributed to temporary insanity.

 On 14th March 1915 Walter Crane (age 69) died at Horsham Hospital, West Sussex.
+His body was cremated at the Golders Green Crematorium, where his ashes remain.